nwnatale24/JalapenoHotties/README.md

 # JalapenoHotties
 Repo for Cheesesteak App

+## Development Workflow
+The process for building this app should be as follows:
+1. Do this
+2. Do that

-# First Time Installation Steps:
+## First Time Installation Steps:

 1. Make sure you have this repository cloned into an area that you have write access.
 2. Download the 'node_modules.tar.gz' tar file. <br />